Q: How can patent owners best enforce their rights in your jurisdiction?

 At the IPEC, for a straightforward case where validity and infringement are in issue, a party should budget for the costs to be between £225,000 and £375,000 (including the fees, as above).

 Q: To what extent are the winning party’s costs recoverable from the losing party?

 In general, there is a principle that the losing party pays a proportion of the winning party’s costs.

-The proportion of costs that are recoverable may depend on the issues that a party has won and whether a costs budget is in place.
+The proportion of costs that are recoverable depends on the issues that a party has won and whether a costs budget is in place.
 Typical levels of recovery range from 60% to 75%.
-Recovery can be affected by deduction and off-setting for an issue ‘lost’ by the overall winner.
+Recovery can be affected by deduction for an issue ‘lost’ by the overall winner.
 Where costs budgets are in place, recovery can be significantly higher and up to 100%.
-Parties’ offers to settle before and during proceedings can also be taken into account by the court in awarding costs.
+Parties’ offers to settle before and during proceedings can also be taken into account.

 At the IPEC, costs recovery is capped at £50,000 and can be awarded at a lower level.

 Q: What remedies are available to a successful plaintiff?

 The following remedies are available to a successful plaintiff:

 - delivery up or destruction of infringing goods on oath;